Anne of Denmark and contrary winds: Voyage to Scotland

+Chancellor Maitland wrote to the kirk minister of St Giles' in Edinburgh, Robert Bruce, that "expert mariners and skilful pilots" were required for the return to Scottish waters.
+King James sent the royal master of work, William Schaw to Edinburgh to make preparations for the return.
+He asked the Provost of Edinburgh, John Arnot, to provide Schaw with the "many good craftsmen" necessary to complete the repairs at the Palace of Holyroodhouse.
+At Kronborg in April, aware of the usual uncertainties of weather at sea, James VI wrote "in deadest calms ye know sudden and perilous puffs and whirlwinds will arise".
+Anne wrote in French, in the album amicorum of Dietrich Bevernest, "Tout gist en la main de Dieu", All is in the hand of God.

-The couple attended the marriage of Elisabeth of Denmark and Henry Julius, Duke of Brunswick-Lüneburg on 19 April 1590.
+The couple attended the marriage of Elisabeth of Denmark and Henry Julius, Duke of Brunswick-Lüneburg on 19 April.
 Additional ships, including the Angel of Kirkcaldy were hired in Scotland for the return voyage.
+They sailed back to Scotland on 21 April.
+Their fleet included the Marie Gallant of Dundee and the James Royall of Ayre.

-They sailed back to Scotland on 21 April, arriving on 1 May.
-There had been rumours that an English fleet of 10 ships had been seen off North Berwick, intending to intercept the Scottish royals.
+According to David Calderwood, the Scottish Justice Clerk, Lewis Bellenden, had been sent to England to ask for English ships to assist the returning Scottish royal fleet.
+There were rumours that an English fleet of 10 ships had been seen off North Berwick, intending to intercept the Scottish royals.
 The English ambassador Robert Bowes was anxious to quash these rumours which threatened the amity between England and Scotland, and he stopped the Privy Council of Scotland sending a fast pinnace to warn the king of this false rumour.

+James VI and Anne of Denmark arrived at the Shore of Leith early in the morning of 1 May 1590.
+They stayed first at the King's Wark before going to the Palace of Holyroodhouse.

 Jane Kennedy and the loss of the Forth ferry boat

 Jane Kennedy and her servant Susannah Kirkcaldy were drowned on the 7 or 8 September 1589 crossing the Forth between Burntisland and Leith.
 The ferry boat was "midway under sail, and the tempest growing great carried the boat with such force upon a ship which was under sail as the boat sank presently."
 Jane Kennedy had been summoned from her home at Garvock near Dunfermline by James VI to await the arrival of Anne of Denmark, who was then expected to arrive at Leith.